What constitutes a "sincerely held" religious exemption to a vaccine mandate?

 "It's not as clear as the medical exemption.
 What is key is even the Equal Employment Opportunity Commission has not given the best guidance on how it is you determine what a sincerely held religious belief is," said Sadie Banks, assistant general counsel and human resources consultant for Engage PEO, a human resources and benefits provider.

-What's clear is that when an employee submits a request for an exemption, the employer must engage in an interactive process to determine if the worker's request can be met.
+What's clear is that when an employee submits a request for an exemption, the employer must engage in a two-sided dialogue to determine if the worker's request can be met.

 "Employers still need to engage in the interactive process to determine what the practice entails and someone else's belief is sincere or not," Banks said.
 "But I cannot tell you that what you sincerely hold as a religious belief does not exist, so that's a potential challenge."